better built futures

 HU?

 At Habitat Unit (HU), our approach is deeply influenced by the enduring principles of sustainability and inclusivity.
-These values inform every project, as we draw on advanced technologies and sustainable methodologies to address complex challenges with care.
-Through design, we seek to foster places that are responsive to community needs and attuned to emerging forms of resilience, intelligence, and well-being.
+Through design, we seek to create in ways that are responsive to community needs and attuned to emerging forms of resilience, intelligence, and well-being.

-With a strong interest in the future of cities, Abel has delivered significant projects in large-scale infrastructure, master planning, architecture and sustainable urban developments projected to impact the lives of more than 285,000 people across a cumulative area in excess of 2,200 square kilometres.
-In 2022, he founded Habitat Unit, a consultancy focused on the intersection of design, cities, the built environment and climate adaptation."
+With a strong interest in the future of cities, Feleke has delivered significant projects in architecture, large-scale infrastructure, master planning and sustainable urban developments projected to impact the lives of more than 285,000 people across a cumulative area in excess of 2,200 square kilometres.
+In 2022, he founded Habitat Unit, an independent consultancy working at the intersection of architecture, urbanism, climate adaptation, and sustainable urban development, with its honorary base at Kellogg College, University of Oxford.

-Samrawit, based in Addis Ababa, is an Ethiopian Architect and with a background as an urban designer and planner with a strong focus on sustainable and inclusive development in cities and urban settlements.
+Samrawit, based in Addis Ababa, is an Ethiopian architect with a background as an urban designer and planner, with a strong focus on sustainable development in cities and urban settlements.
 She has extensive experience in spatial planning, urban design, and stakeholder engagement, working with national and local governments, multilateral organizations, and community-based initiatives.

 A 2023 Mandela Washington Fellow and 2024 AGYLE Fellow, Samrawit holds an MSc in Human Settlements and Urbanism & Strategic Planning from KU Leuven, Belgium.
 Her research interests include nature-based solutions, participatory design, and resilient urban futures.
 She is passionate about advancing equitable and healthy cities through collaborative and innovative approaches.